SwedbankPay/developer.swedbankpay.com/_includes/reference-code.md

 ## Reference Code

 Swedbank Pay's Checkout v3 API is built in a way that depends on that you, as a merchant, is able to store the `paymentOrderId`.
-The `paymentOrderId` is a url which points to the specific instance of a payment resource, but in some cases it will be hard to use it as a payment reference.
+The `paymentOrderId` is a URL which points to the specific instance of a payment resource, but in some cases it will be hard to use it as a payment reference.